Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling 4.2 Corduroy stayed comfortable across long sits.
+Cooling 4.2 Corduroy stayed comfortable through longer sits.

-Comfort 4.1 Most balanced “sit and work” feel; firmer than the cloud-style options.
+Comfort 4.1 Most balanced sit-for-work feel; firmer than the cloud-style options.

-Durability 4.1 Support structure felt steady and consistent day to day.
+Durability 4.1 Support stayed consistent day to day.

-Layout Practicality 4.5 Easy to place in smaller rooms without dominating the layout.
+Layout Practicality 4.5 Easy to place without taking over a small room.

-Cleaning 4.0 Corduroy is forgiving for day-to-day living, but still needs routine care.
+Cleaning 4.0 Corduroy is forgiving for daily use, but still needs routine care.

-Value 3.9 Strong if you want support and compact sizing over “cloud” softness.
+Value 3.9 Strong if you want support and compact sizing more than sink-in softness.

-Overall Score 4.0 A compact, supportive loveseat that favors steady comfort over ultra-plush lounging.
+Overall Score 4.0 A compact loveseat that favors steady comfort over plush lounging.

 Compare Performance Scores of These Sofas